optsuite/MathResearchPrompts/README.md

 # MathResearchPrompts

 This repository contains the prompts associated with the paper:
-- Zhijian Lai, Dong An, Jiang Hu, and Zaiwen Wen, A Grover-compatible Manifold Optimization Algorithm for Quantum Search
+- Zhijian Lai, Dong An, Jiang Hu, and Zaiwen Wen, A Grover-compatible Manifold Optimization Algorithm for Quantum Search, arXiv:2512.08432 (https://arxiv.org/abs/2512.08432)

 For details on the human–AI collaboration protocol and verification procedures, refer to our companion paper:
-- Chenyi Li, Zhijian Lai, Dong An, Jiang Hu, and Zaiwen Wen, Advancing Mathematical Research via Human–AI Interactive Theorem Proving
+- Chenyi Li, Zhijian Lai, Dong An, Jiang Hu, and Zaiwen Wen, Advancing Mathematical Research via Human–AI Interactive Theorem Proving, arXiv:2512.09443 (https://arxiv.org/abs/2512.09443)

 To reproduce the interactions, please copy the relevant text blocks from the source of README.md.